 These free resources are available to students at all stages of their Reed career; students should discuss with their adviser how academic support can help them manage the demands of Reed's challenging coursework.

 Reed’s educational technology center and other campus computing facilities are designed to provide students and other members of the college community with a rich and diverse set of tools for learning, research, and communication.
 Students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
-Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, the performing arts, physics, psychology, public policy, and other areas.
+Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, linguistics, the performing arts, physics, psychology, public policy, and other areas.

 Nearly all of Reed’s students have their own computers.
 Students and faculty members who purchase computer equipment through the college receive discounts on hardware and software.
 Low-interest loans are available from Reed to help students finance computers; in addition, students on financial aid can enter a lottery to receive a computer on loan for the academic year.